Reviews You Can Rely On

 Credit: Bennett Fisher

-Reaching the top of the scale at 5 pounds, this is one of the heaviest packs in the review.
-Due to its beefy suspension and reinforced features, it racks up a few pounds that allow it to stay solid and comfortable under heavy loads.
+Tipping the scale at a hefty 5 pounds, the Aether 65 is one of the heaviest packs in our review.
+Due to its beefy suspension and reinforced features, it racks up a few pounds, allowing it to stay solid and comfortable under heavy loads.
 Osprey has chosen to forgo some weight savings by adding reinforcements to the back and side stretch pockets to increase the product's lifespan.

 With such a feature-loaded pack that is so adjustable, it makes sense that the weight adds up.
 We found that even though it starts at a disadvantage, it can handle the penalty and still carry heavy loads.

-osprey aether 65 backpacks backpacking review - a closer look at the reinforced front and side pockets, plus a good...
+osprey aether 65 - a closer look at the reinforced front and side pockets, plus a good...

 A closer look at the reinforced front and side pockets, plus a good view of the compression system.